 Average time to visit

 The best time to visit Charleston is during the spring, between March and August.
 The blooming Magnolia trees make for a picture-perfect city landscape and the temperatures are warm.
 The summer months of July and August can be incredibly hot and humid, so a few days in the city should be rounded off with a trip to the coast.
 Winter can be pleasant, but there is a slight chill in the air that deters most tourists.

-Call us on 858 523 9000 to start planning your vacation to The Dewberry or take a look at our itineraries to United States of America
+Call us on 020 3993 8245 to start planning your holiday to The Dewberry or take a look at our itineraries to United States of America

 The Dewberry is a contemporary hotel located on the edge of Marion Square just steps from bustling King Street.
 The hotel is stylish with mid-century decor and original period furnishings give the hotel a sophisticated atmosphere in the heart of town.

 Elegantly designed, The Dewberry offers guests the perfect retreat from city exploring.
 Popular with locals for after-work drinks and rooftop cocktails, The Dewberry is a trendy hotspot for locals and tourists alike.
 With hip 1960s decor, a stylish restaurant and bar area and romantic guestrooms with local artisan ornaments, the hotel suits couples wanting a modern, mid-century hotel from which to explore Charleston.

 Guests can begin the morning with an open-air yoga class on the hotel's Rooftop Terrace, before heading to Henrietta's for a delicious breakfast.
 Bicycles can be hired from the front desk, so guests can make full use of these to explore the city at length.
 Complete with baskets and maps for suggested routes and scenery, the complimentary bikes are lovely addition to the superb service the hotel already offers.